AFSands/Genomic-Potential-of-Invasive-Parrot-Populations/README.md

 This repository contains the scripts and support files for the above-mentioned paper.
 Queries related to scripts and provided files may be directed to the corresponding author.

-Results derived herein for Cacatua galerita were compared to those provided/shared by Andersson et al 2026 for Cacatua sulphurea (see: https://doi.org/10.1111/eva.70245).
+Scripts and files shared herein only reflect those for newly generated results for invasive Cacatua galerita from Perth and surroundings.
+Results from Hong Kong Cacatua sulphurea, used for comparison, were provided/shared by Andersson et al (2026; https://doi.org/10.1111/eva.70245) - see that paper for further information on their scripts and results.

 ######################## Processing & Analytics ########################
 Processing batch and R scripts, along with support files, for specific analyses can be found in the "Processing&Analytics" directory.